avian2/jsonmerge/README.rst

 The Merger class allows you to further customize the merging of JSON data by allowing you to:

-- set the schema containing the merge stategy configuration,
+- set the schema containing the merge strategy configuration,
 - provide additional strategy implementations,
 - set a default class to use for holding JSON object data and
 - configure additional JSON object classes selectable via the *objClass*